The inshore rescue service which operates around Guernsey’s coastline and the smaller adjacent islands of the Bailiwick is provided by St John.

 They are built to the same standard as those used by Britain’s Royal National Lifeboat Institution.

 Their small size enables them to be towed through the Island’s narrow road system to a launch site near an incident, and their pliant structure makes them suitable for work amongst the rocks at the base of Guernsey’s cliffs or in shallow water.

 Both boats are fitted with a marine VHF radio, emergency ambulance communications, and GPS satellite navigation equipment.
 Handheld spotlights and illuminating flares are carried on board for night searches.

 They carry a medical kit and can accommodate a floating basket stretcher or a special stretcher which can be heated in water and rolled out to form a rigid splint for hypothermic injured casualties.

 Other equipment includes charts, pyrotechnics (flares), heaving line, compass, navigation lights, a sea anchor (drogue) anchor and chain, bilge pump and a toolkit for the engine.

-As with other St John rescue services, such as the cliff rescue team and marine ambulance, the inshore rescue boats are funded entirely by donations and rely on public generosity to continue operating.
+The inshore rescue boats and marine ambulance are funded entirely by donations and rely on public generosity to continue operating.